 Your database credentials allow you to log into your database, either locally or remotely.
 A credential is a record that contains the authentication information.
 This information is used internally by server hosting the SQL database.
 The credentials entail the host address, the IP hosting the server/database, the port number, the default port on Azure SQL Database is 1433, the user and the password.

-You may also use SSH tunneling or use a Y42 IP for whitelisting.
+You may also use SSH tunneling or use a Y42 IP address [

 SSH tunneling is a method of transporting arbitrary networking data over an encrypted SSH connection.
 The SSH connection is used by the application to connect to the application server.
 With tunneling enabled, the application contacts to a port on the local host that the SSH client listens on.
 The SSH client then forwards the application over its encrypted tunnel to the server.
 See the configuration example page for detailed configuration instructions.
 The SSH command line options and SSH server configuration file pages may also be helpful.

 To make the SSH connection work when connecting in Y42, you will need to chain the SSH tunnel configuration and the IP whitelisting as illustrated below:

 Meanwhile, whitelisting means taking manual steps to ensure that a certain IP address isn't blocked from accessing your application by some automated security process.
 Whitelisting IP addresses enables you to control who can (or cannot) access your database.
 You can add an IP to Whitelist on the security configurations of your database.

 There is no predefined schema for this integration.
 The integration will dynamically load the tables & columns which are defined within your specific system.

 You have the option of scheduling Full imports or Incremental Imports by the month, weeks, days, and even by the hour.
 With the incremental import you will only add the new rows to that table, while a full import will actually re-import the entire table completely.